xperience001/todoListApp/README.md

 # TodoListApi
-just a restful api for keeping todos
+just a restful api for keeping todos.